Permanent Residency Status in the United States

 The U.S. State Department also conducts an annual “Diversity Visa Lottery,” granting approximately 50,000 permanent visas every year.

 Individuals who are willing to invest money in a business in America may also obtain permanent residency status.
 To qualify, an individual must invest at least $1 million and must create a minimum of 10 new jobs.

 Individuals who have been granted refugee or political asylum status also qualify to file for lawful permanent residence.

+If you are living in a foreign country at the time you apply for a green card, you must go through consular processing.
+Consular processing involves the USCIS, the National Visa Center and the embassy or consulate in the applicant’s country of citizenship.
 The process begins with payment of the immigrant visa fee bill sent by the National Visa Center, which also collects the required fees and an Affidavit of Support that establishes the sponsor’s ability to financially sponsor the applicant.

 The center will send an instruction packet after receiving the fees.
 The packet contains information on what forms and documents must be submitted for the immigrant visa.
 The contents will vary according to the particulars of the applicant’s case, but typical documents required are birth certificates, marriage certificates and copies of passports.

 An immigrant visa interview then is scheduled in the country’s U.S. Consulate.
 If the immigrant visa is approved at the interview, the person receives a stamp in his or her passport as proof of permanent-resident status until the green card arrives in the mail.
 Once the visa is issued, the person will have six months to enter the U.S.